Tallahassee Tennis Challenger

 The Tallahassee Tennis Challenger is a professional tennis tournament played on green clay courts.
-It is currently part of the Association of Tennis Professionals (ATP) Challenger Tour.
+It is currently part of the ATP Challenger Tour.
 It is held annually at the Forestmeadows Tennis Complex in Tallahassee, Florida in the United States, since 2000.

-Since 2013, it has been played outdoors on clay and is part of the USTA Pro Circuit Wild Card Challenge, which decides which American player gets an invitation to play in the French Open.
+Since 2013, it has been played outdoors on clay.
+It is part of the USTA Pro Circuit Wild Card Challenge, which decides which American player gets an invitation to play in the French Open.